Friday, June 30, 2017

 The doc also includes lots of rare footage, including film shot by Grant himself.
 Unfortunately, there's also a lot of arty stuff, with images of seashores and the like which (even if shot by Cary--we don't know) don't tell you much.
 And too much mood music, and well as lots of unidentified excerpts from his films that supposedly tell us something about his life.

-If it does nothing else but help introduce him to a new generation, it'll be a worthy effort.
+If it does nothing else but help introduce him to a new generation, it'll be worthwhile.

 Wednesday, June 21, 2017